mouhong/XHost/README.md

 ### Sample Plugin: NuGet Plugin ###

 NuGet is sometimes blocked in China.
-In this sample plugin, we will add a entry for nuget.org to the hosts file.
+In this sample plugin, we will add a host entry for nuget.org.

 ```csharp
 public class NuGetCommand : ICommand